JuliaGraphics/Luxor.jl/docs/src/examples.md

 preview()
 ```

-The `Drawing(1000, 1000, "hello-world.png")` line defines the size of the image and the location and type of the finished image when it's saved. `origin()` moves the 0/0 point to the centre of the drawing surface (by default it's at the top left corner).
+`Drawing(1000, 1000, "hello-world.png")` defines the size of the image, and the location and type of the finished image. `origin()` moves the 0/0 point to the centre of the drawing surface (by default it's at the top left corner).
 Because we're `using Colors`.jl, we can specify colors by name: `background("black")` defines the color of the background of the drawing. `text("helloworld")` draws the text.
-It's placed at the current 0/0 if you don't specify otherwise. `finish()` completes the drawing and saves the image in the file. `preview()` tries to open the saved file using some other application (eg on MacOS X, Preview).
+It's placed at the current 0/0 if you don't specify otherwise. `finish()` completes the drawing and saves the image in the file. `preview()` tries to open the saved file using some other application (eg on macOS, Preview).

 ## The Julia logos